 An impairment loss is recognised when there is objective evidence that inventories are being carried at an amount higher than net realisable value.
-Merchandise written down to its net realisable value and recognised as an expense in the current financial year totalled \$315 (2013: \$56,763).
-This expense is recognised in cost of sales in the Consolidated Statement of Comprehensive Income.
+Merchandise written down to its net realisable value and recognised as an expense in the current financial year totalled \$2,390 (2014:\$315).
+This expense is recognised in commercial activities in the Consolidated Statement of Comprehensive Income.